-The charity will have one year from the date of deregistration to dispose of or transfer any assets (including accumulated income) less liabilities for charitable purposes or as set out in its constitution.
+The charity will have one year from the date of deregistration to either:

+- · Reregister as a charity, or - dispose of or transfer any assets (including accumulated income) less liabilities to a registered charity or a New Zealand tax-exempt entity.

-Otherwise, income tax will be payable one year from the date of deregistration on the net assets which the charity does not dispose of or transfer within that time.
+If the charity does not do this, for example if they keep assets or they transfer assets to an overseas charity, income tax will be payable on the net assets one year from the date of deregistration.

-From the 1 April 2019 small charities with net assets of \$10,000 or less will not be subject to this deregistration tax.
-Charities with over \$10,000 net assets will be subject to tax on the total value of the net assets (including the initial \$10,000).
+From 1 April 2019, small charities with net assets of \$10,000 or less do not pay deregistration tax.
+Charities with over \$10,000 net assets are required to pay tax on the total value of the net assets (including the first \$10,000).